Piercel2022/blog_app/README.md

 <!-- Features -->

 ### Key Feature <a name="key-features"></a>
-- **Data Model:  - The Model of the MVC added in the blog application **
+- Processing data in models

 <p align="right">(<a href="#readme-top">back to top</a>)</p>